 Space is ample, divided into separate areas for cooking and relaxing, with a large dining table sitting under a mezzanine floor in the middle of the room.

-The kitchem is, in a word, wonderful – driftwood cupboards blend (we won’t say seamlessly) with a diner-like set of lockers and polished concrete worktops.
+The kitchen is, in a word, wonderful: driftwood cupboards blend (we won’t say seamlessly) with polished concrete worktops and a diner-like set of lockers… We say ‘diner-like’… you could equally picture these having been lifted from a WWII-era military prison.

 The mezzanine floor is another world, sitting calmly above the organised chaos and decorated in neutral tones, a place to sit, read and listen to the pins tumbling down below.